 If you’re new to the Raspberry Pi, don’t worry: we’ve written a detailed guide to all the parts you’ll need, so check out that article for more info.

 The Case Makes the Project

 To round out your Pi setup, you’ll also want a case.
 If you’ve already done a bunch of Pi projects, then you already have a case, which is fine.
-But if you’re starting from scratch or really want the full experience, you might consider getting a custom NES-themed case for your Raspberry Pi.
+But if you’re starting from scratch or really want the full experience, you might consider getting a custom NES or SNES-themed case for your Raspberry Pi.

 Controllers: Old School or Modern Comfort

 Next, you’ll need at least one USB controller (two if you want to play games with a friend).
 You can approach the controller situation one of two ways: First, you can go pure classic and get a pair of USB NES controllers.

 This approach, we’ll be the first to admit, was far more difficult than we originally anticipated.
 It seems like it would be incredibly simple to just buy some cheap and well made NES controllers, but in reality there is such a run on the market right now that listings are often inaccurate, controllers are difficult to get, and the best practice we can recommend at the moment is to buy multiple controllers at once, return the one you don’t want, and keep the good ones (that have good heft, good button responsiveness, and play well).

 We tested the two most popular USB NES controllers on Amazon: the Retro-Link controller, and a generic but well-reviewed Classic USB NES Controller (that, when actually arrived, was branded iNext).
 While we liked the heft of the Retro-Link better, but button responsiveness of the iNext controller was better.
 Practically speaking, this is a trial and error experience.
 (If you want something classic but more comfortable than NES controllers, we have nothing but good things to say about this Buffalo SNES controller, too.)